zgjiangtoby/L2D/README.md

 # Label-Alignment Divergence Reranking (LADR)
-This code is for the paper ``Label-Alignment Divergence Reranking for In-Context Text Classification``.
+This code is for the paper ``Do Label Distributions Improve Demonstration Selection?
+Reranking In-Context Examples by Output-Space Compatibility``.

 # Installation